Asymptotic sampling distributions made easy: loose linkage in the ancestral recombination graph: The central coupling

-Because of permutation invariance, the concrete particles that are involved in each event can simply be chosen randomly and thus, the law of the particle system is uniquely determined by the evolution of the frequency process, which is the cmARG.
+Because of permutation invariance, the concrete particles that are involved in each event can simply be chosen randomly and thus, the law of the particle systems are uniquely determined by the evolution of the frequency processes $\widetilde \cR$ and $\widetilde \cR^\infty$.
 This argument was also used in~\cite{JenkinsFearnheadSong2015} who expressed the law of the untyped ARG (for two loci) in terms of its line counting process which they termed the \emph{ancestral process}.

 To make this formally rigorous, one could, for instance, assign a uniform (on $[0,1]$) label to each point mass, i.e. consider the cmARG as a process on subsets of $\widetilde \cX$ and work with relations between particles at different times; we refer the curious reader to~\cite{GrevenPfaffelhuberPokalyukWakolbinger2016} where a similar construction has been carried out for the ancestral selection graph~\cite{KroneNeuhauser97}. \end{remark}